thangckt/thangckt.github.io/docs_site/contact.md

     </div>
     <!-- Customise the Thankyou Message People See when they submit the form: -->
     <div class="thankyou_message" style="display:none;">
-        <h2>Your message has sent successfully!
+        <h2>Your message has sent successfully.
 You will get feedback soon!</h2>
     </div>
     </form>
 </div>